hanabi/hanabi.github.io/misc/convention-goals.md

 <!-- lint disable list-item-content-indent -->

-1. To maximize win-rate
+1. To maximize the highest average score
-    - We are Hanabi enthusiasts and we care about optimizing our play to win the maximum number of games possible.
+    - We are Hanabi enthusiasts and we care about optimizing our play to get the highest possible scores for all deals.
-    - Optimizing win-rate too much can take the fun out of the game, so there is a balance involved.
+    - However, optimizing too much can take the fun out of the game, so there is a balance involved.

 1. To minimize complexity
     - We want to make conventions that are intuitive and easy to remember.